Skip to content

 Frequently asked questions

 The airport is self-sustaining.
-The new terminal will be paid for through a number of sources, including airlines and tenants, passenger user fees, parking, concessions, and other non-airline revenue.
-The airport will sell general airport revenue bonds committing future revenues and passenger facility charges from the aforementioned sources.
-In addition, the airport will be applying for federal grants.
+The new terminal will be paid for through a number of sources including airlines and tenants, federal funding, parking, concessions, and other non-airline revenue.
+The airport will sell general airport revenue bonds committing future revenues and the airport authority will apply for federal grants.

 The new terminal at CMH will have 36 gates — 7 more than the 29 we operate with today — and will be able to accommodate 51% more passengers daily.